Maxinum/kanban-demo/README.md

 You can try the demo of the Cash Flow Web App <a href="https://superb-buttercream-8748df.netlify.app/" target="_blank">here</a>.

 ## Installation
-To run the Cash Flow Web App locally, follow these steps:
+To run the Kanban App locally, follow these steps:

 1. Clone the repository to your local machine.
 2. Navigate to the project's root directory.